NVIDIA/aistore/docs/cli/bucket.md

 "aws://abc" bucket evicted
 ```

-Here's a fuller example that lists remote bucket and then reads and evicts a selected object:
+Here's a more complete example that lists remote bucket, then reads and evicts a given object:

 ```console
 $ ais ls gs://wrQkliptRt